 first bolt action breech probe

 Walker’s patent, US Pat.
 179,984 “Improvement in spring air-pistols” July 18th 1876 , further improved on Bedford’s design of the breech seal.
-In his design, he introduced a bolt action breech probe which pushed the pellet the required distance past the transfer port and formed an air tight seal against the barrel by means of a leather washer.
+In his design, he introduced a bolt action breech probe that pushed the pellet the required distance past the transfer port and formed an airtight seal against the barrel by means of a leather washer.
 This method is still used in many of today’s modern air rifles.

 In 1878, Pope switched his attention to his bicycle business that he had established in 1876.
 He continued to include an engraving of an air gun on his company letterhead as late as 1880.
 Bedford took over Pope’s premises in 45 High Street, Boston and continued to make the Eureka.
 By 1880, Bedford’s company, the Eureka Manufacturing Company, had ceased to trade and Bedford became an employee of Quackenbush.

-The Pope Rifle Air Pistol was available in two finishes, nickel plated or black lacquered (Japanese Black).
+The Pope Rifle Air Pistol was available in two finishes, nickel-plated or black lacquered (Japanese Black).
 Two variants of the basic design are known where the compression cylinder length varies by a mere 7mm.
 This may just be due to the available materials at the time of manufacture.
 There are also two variations of the wire stock: a straight and a cranked version.
-The cranked version being much rarer than the straight version.
+The cranked version is much rarer than the straight version.